flytbase/flytsim-docker/README.md

 <br/>

-Q. **What can I do if my laptop doesn't have enough power to run FlytSim**?
+* **What can I do if my laptop doesn't have enough power to run FlytSim**?

-A. FlytSim consumes up a lot of CPU resources, in rendering its 3D Gazebo GUI.
+FlytSim consumes up a lot of CPU resources, in rendering its 3D Gazebo GUI.
 Turning it off could do wonders for you.
 Open a shell inside the container using *openshell* script.
 Once inside run this command:

 ```bash
 $ sudo nano /flyt/flytos/flytcore/share/core_api/scripts/flytsim.cfg